Lyberta/Singularity/Final Solution to the Jewish Question.md

 Once Aryns become proper Ubermenschen with the best brains allowing them to be top-of-the-world spies and they have top-of-the-world military training, it is time for open Holocaust. **LET THE JEWISH BLOOD SPILL!
 LET ALL OF YOUR RAGE OUT!**

 Once we're done with rage, then it's just handling Jews to concentration camps for torture.
 We are businesspeople too, remember?
 We maximize profit from Jewish suffering.

+## Remember that [United Nations](https://en.wikipedia.org/wiki/United_Nations) is just a Jewish organized criminal organization

+For example, Article 26 of [Universal Declaration of Human Rights](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights) says "Elementary education shall be compulsory." **Jews want your children to become school shooters.** They terribly wanted me to become a school shooter too.
+I just didn't suceed in joining Al-Qaeds for the sake of obtaining a firearm and going on my own school shooting.
+But this time [(((they))) get what (((they))) fucking deserve!](https://www.youtube.com/watch?v=WbliHNs4q14)